capo1/z1-2cw/README.md

 # Task for 2CW

 ## to run template:
-after download files run on terminal `composer install`
+after download files run on terminal `composer install` - this will install all  dependecies nedded from vendor

 ## to update css or js/vue files on terminal:
 * run `npm i`